gabr1e11/so-simple-theme/en/_posts/2013-05-12-bootstrapping-my-friend.md

 websites using Bootstrap.
 As opposed to [Jetstrap](http://www.jetstrap.com/), Divshot is still in beta stage and you don't have to pay for it (although Jetstrap allows you to create one website for free, I liked Divshot more).
-So I created my stepping stone through Divshot, got the result and then customised it manually to my needs.
+So I created my stepping stone through Divshot, got the result and then customized it manually to my needs.
 The result is actually pretty cool and I'm really happy with it.
 Let's Bootstrap!!